-Preparing for your First Homeschool Convention doesn’t have to be hard or scary.
-Though, it felt that way at first to me.
-But, I am so glad we attended anyway!
+Preparing for your First Homeschool Convention or conference doesn’t have to be hard, though, it felt that way at first to me.
+But, I am so glad we attended that first time, anyway!

 How To Prepare For Your First Homeschool Convention

 - Decide On Sessions.
-There are so many speakers at this year’s convention, you will need to decide beforehand exactly who you want to see most.
-I have created a list of which speakers I would love to see and have the times they are speaking written down.
-I am not sure we will manage to listen to everyone on my list, but at least I have an idea of which sessions are important to me to try to get into.
-There are several marriage sessions that I am super excited about!
-A weekend getaway alone with my husband and getting to listen to several mature, godly couples discuss the importance of biblical marriage sounds wonderful to me!
+There are so many speakers at each year’s conference, you will need to decide beforehand exactly who you want to see most.
+I create a list of which speakers I would love to see and have the times they are speaking written down.